 Dental Office in Chicago

-A regular check-up will involve your dentist providing a deep clean to remove plaque, tartar and surface stains from your teeth.
-A dentist is better equipped to see any issues and have the know-how to recognise issues before they develop into something more serious – such as impacted wisdom teeth and decay beneath fillings.
+A regular check-up will involve your dentist providing a deep clean to remove plaque, tartar, and surface stains from your teeth.
+A dentist is better equipped to see any issues and has the know-how to recognize issues before they develop into something more serious – such as impacted wisdom teeth and decay beneath fillings.
 Issues left unchecked often evolve into larger problems requiring more invasive treatments and costly procedures, which is why regular check-ups are so important.

-To keep your teeth healthy in between visits, ensure you brush your teeth twice a day with a soft, rounded bristle toothbrush, use a toothpaste with added fluoride and floss daily.
-Poor dental hygiene not only impacts the health of your teeth, but also overall wellbeing such as increasing the risk of cardiovascular disease.
+To keep your teeth healthy in between visits, ensure you brush your teeth twice a day with a soft, rounded bristle toothbrush, use a toothpaste with added fluoride, and floss daily.
+Poor dental hygiene not only impacts the health of your teeth but also your overall well-being such as increasing the risk of cardiovascular disease.

-Periodontal disease, more often known as gum disease, occurs when bacteria attacks and weakens the supportive structures of the teeth.
-Gum disease is one of the main causes behind tooth loss in adults.
-The first stage of gum disease is gingivitis, where plaque around the teeth creates sore, inflamed and sometimes receding gums.
+Periodontal disease, more often known as gum disease, occurs when bacteria attack and weaken the supportive structures of the teeth.
+Gum disease is one of the main causes of tooth loss in adults.
+The first stage of gum disease is gingivitis, where plaque around the teeth creates sore, inflamed, and sometimes receding gums.
 The most common sign of gingivitis is bleeding during brushing.
 The second stage of gum disease is periodontitis, where bacteria penetrate deeply into the gums to attack the supporting structures around the teeth.
-Patients with periodontitis will experience sore gums, loose teeth and even tooth loss.
+Patients with periodontitis will experience sore gums, loose teeth, and even tooth loss.

 Regular visits to your dentist will determine whether your gums are healthy.
 During a normal dental check-up, x-rays are often needed to help diagnose any gum problems.
-Gum disease causes permanent damage to the supporting tissues; therefore, the aim of treatment is to stop the progression of the disease through controlling the bacteria.
-Prevention is best, and to a large extent periodontitis can be prevented by good oral hygiene and early intervention when problems are identified.
+Gum disease causes permanent damage to the supporting tissues; therefore, treatment aims to stop the progression of the disease by controlling the bacteria.
+Prevention is best, and to a large extent, periodontitis can be prevented by good oral hygiene and early intervention when problems are identified.
 Good dental hygiene is one of the most important factors in preventing gum disease.
 Your dentist will show you proper brushing and flossing techniques that will help ensure healthy teeth and gums.